YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 ZCMAXPARAM, Exceeded maximum number of external call parameters

-Run Time Error: GT.M allows a maximum of 31 parameters for a single external call.
+Run Time Error: YottaDB allows a maximum of 31 parameters for a single external call.
 This error message indicates that the external call has exceeded this number.

 Action: Break up the external call into two or more external calls or rewrite the program to pass a valid number of parameters.